aazad20/6companies30days/README.md

 # I have created this repository for the 6Companies30Days challenge by Arsh Goyal Sir
 <br>
-We have completed 15 questions in 5 days for each of the 6 companies.
+We have completed 15 questions in 5 days for each of the 6 companies :smile:

 1. Goldsman Sachs (1 - 5)
 2. Amazon (2 - 10)